brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 }
 ```

-That will return an array of posts with only those two fields: id and title.
-So we got to annother improvement over rest here:

-*In GraphQL the client can specify in the query what fields are needed and only those will be returned on the response.*
+This will return an array of posts with only those two fields: id and title.
+So we got to annother improvement over REST here: *In GraphQL the client can specify in the query what fields are needed so only those are returned in the response.*

-Now, let's move into another direction and think that we need more info.
-We are looking at a list of articles and we want to see those articles and the last 5 comments on them.
-In rest, we could do something like:
+Let's consider another scenario.
+We are looking at a list of articles and want to the last 5 comments for each of them.
+In REST, we could do something like:

 > requesting the posts of the user 45 using REST
 ```
 http://mydoma.in/api/user/45/posts
 ```

-plus a lot of calls like:

-> requesting the comments of each post
+> and then requests each post to grab the comment list of all posts returned
 ```
 http://mydoma.in/api/post/3/comments?last=5
 http://mydoma.in/api/post/4/comments?last=5
 http://mydoma.in/api/post/7/comments?last=5
 ```

-to grab the comment list of all posts returned.
-Or maybe we could develop a specific endpoint:
+Maybe we could develop a specific endpoint:

-> A "not pure" rest endpoint.
-Please notice there is no standard on that.
+> A "non pure" rest endpoint.
+There is no standard for this.
 ```
 http://mydoma.in/api/user/45/postsWithComments?lastComments=5
 ```

-Or a customization on that one:
-> This would change the same endpoint as we've seen before, adding the parameter with=comments that would tell that endpoint to nest the comments into the posts.
-Please notice this would require changes on the service.
+> We could add the parameter with=comments to tell that endpoint to nest the comments into the posts.
+This would require changes on the service.
 ```
 http://mydoma.in/api/user/45/posts?with=comments&lastComments=5
 ```

-To me, all those solutions are cumbersome.
-I feel like I have spent too much time on my life coding a server response only to fullfill a specific return format.
+All these solutions,which each require coding a server response only to fullfill a specific return format, are cumbersome.

 Now let's look at how we can do this in GraphQL:
 > Querying the posts field on the query namespace.
 We pass the argument userId==45 to say we want the posts of that user.
-We also pass all the required fields (*id*,*title*,*text*,...).
+> We also pass all the required fields (*id*,*title*,*text*,...).
 > One of these fields, *comments* is an object field, and that tells GraphQL to include that relation on the response.
 > Please, notice that even this field receive it's argument (last==5)